These notes refer to the publication Australia's Official Development Assistance, Statistical Summary 2017-18.

 Comparability with other donor countries

-Statistics in Official Sector Statistical Summary 2016-17 are stated in Australian dollars (AUD) and reported on an Australian financial year basis.
+Statistics in Statistical Summary 2017-18 are stated in Australian dollars (AUD) and reported on an Australian financial year basis.
 This may restrict, in some instances, a direct comparison between Australia's development cooperation and that of other donor countries.
 To facilitate comparison between donor countries, Australia reports its development cooperation to the DAC annually, converted to United States dollars (USD) and on a calendar year basis.
 Fluctuations in exchange rates between the AUD and USD will impact on reported levels of Australian aid across different publications.